 Instructions

 - Zest and juice 1 orange into 2 separate bowls.
-In another bowl, weigh or measure the powdered, white, and dark brown sugars setting the bowl aside.
+In another bowl, weigh or measure the powdered, white, and dark brown sugars, then setting the bowl aside.
 In another bowl, weigh or measure the flour, salt, ground cinnamon, baking powder and run a whisk through to blend.
-The caramelized walnuts that I purchased were half walnut-size, so I rough chopped them into smaller pieces.

-- Using a stand or hand-held mixer mix the cream cheese and butter till incorporated about 2 to 3 minutes on medium speed.
-Turn the mixer to low and add the bowl with the sugars to the mixer bowl. once the sugars are in corporate turn the mixer to medium speed till the sugars make the butter and cream cheese a light brown color, about 2 minutes.
-Turn the mixer down to low and gradually add the flour mixture till the flour is incorporated.
+- Turn the mixer down to low and add about ⅓ of the flour mixture at a time until the flour is incorporated.
 At this point, I turn the mixer off and scrape down the sides and across the bottom.
-Turn the mixer on for another 20 seconds till all the flour is absorbed.
-Turn the mixer off and add the cranberries, caramelized walnuts, and the cinnamon chips mix till incorporated and 30 seconds.
-Cover lightly and refrigerate for 20 minutes.
+Turn the mixer on for another 20 seconds until all the flour is absorbed.
+Turn the mixer off and add the cranberries, caramelized walnuts, and the cinnamon chips mix until incorporated about 10 seconds.
+Cover lightly and refrigerate for 30 minutes.

 - Preheat the oven to 350°F (175°C or 180°C).
 Taking a medium cookie scoop, I scooped 12 mounds onto a parchment-lined cookie sheet pan.
 Bake for 11-13 minutes.
-After pulling the cookies from the oven, leave them on the pan for a few minutes before moving them to a cooling rack.
+After pulling the cookies from the oven, leave them on the pan for a minute before moving them to a cooling rack.
 The tops will be soft, but that is good; they become more solid as they cool.
-The bottoms will be brown due to the dark brown sugar used in the recipe, but they also lighten when they cool.
-This recipe made about 2 dozen.

 NUTRITION DISCLAIMER